bt1142msstate/Query/README.md

 ⸻

-Note: Query is focused solely on generating list item reports.
-Non list reporting such as charting and advanced data visualizations are not currently supported.
+Note: Query is focused solely on generating lists of items.
+Charting and advanced data visualizations are not currently supported.

-It's currently still in development so there are no use notes yet.